7 min read

 Comfortable workload.

-For most readers, this tier is overkill.
-I include it because the question "is it possible to run frontier-class open models at home?" gets a yes here.
+For most readers this tier is overkill.
+I include it because the question "can I run frontier-class open models at home?" gets a yes right here.

 What runs on what: a quick-reference table

-I've taught this stuff for a few years and the most common reaction at tier 1 or tier 2 is "but I can't run anything good."
-That hasn't been true since around mid-2024.
-A 16GB MacBook Air running Qwen 2.5 Coder 7B is genuinely a real coding assistant.
-A laptop with integrated graphics running Phi-3 mini is genuinely a real drafting assistant.
-The 2024–2026 small-model wave changed the floor.
+I've taught this stuff for a few years now, and the most common reaction from people on tier 1 or tier 2 is "but I can't run anything good."
+That stopped being true around mid-2024.
+A 16GB MacBook Air running Qwen 2.5 Coder 7B is a real coding assistant.
+A laptop with integrated graphics running Phi-3 mini is a real drafting assistant.
+The 2024 to 2026 small-model wave moved the floor way up.

 Pick your tier.
 Run the recommended model.
 Use it for a week.
-Then come back if you need more capacity.
+Come back if you actually need more capacity.

 What's next

 Enough theory.
-The next post is the hands-on Hello World: install Ollama, pull a model, have a chat, troubleshoot the common errors.
-End-to-end setup in one post.
+The next post is the hands-on Hello World: install Ollama, pull a model, have a chat, fix the errors that always come up the first time.
+Full setup, end to end, in one post.

 From the dictionary